Chenshuting524/dev-docs/new_product/integrate_contracts/Customizing_Business_Logic_Contract.md

 ```

-- Call the function `unlock()` to deserialize the transaction data, transfer a certain amount of token to the target address on the target chain, and complete the cross-chain contract invocation.
+- Then you can call the function `unlock()` to deserialize the transaction data, transfer a certain amount of token to the target address on the target chain, and complete the cross-chain contract invocation.